 In any case the number of hours actually worked for the project should be duly justified by supporting time-records in the same way as for any other type of beneficiary.
-Further information can be found in the dedicated section in this Guide.
+Further information can be found in the dedicated section in this guide.

-The Commission has implemented in the Participant Portal an on-line tool assisting beneficiaries to calculate the applicable rate for each individual case20.
+In the context of the FP7, the Commission has implemented in the Participant Portal an online tool assisting beneficiaries to calculate the applicable rate for each individual case.
+This tool can be also used by FCH JU beneficiaries as in this aspect the applicable rules are identical.